 It was dark as we climbed the steep path up to Rhossili village.
 We had planned to have a meal at the Worm’s Head Hotel, but the kitchens were closed for refurbishment.
 We stopped for a drink and sit down until they finally closed at about 6pm, then sat outside and ate the emergency pasties we had in our packs!

 Then we were back to walking with head torches on, carefully following the Gower Way path.
 We knew there was a steep drop off to our right, so again it was reassuring to have the GPS.
 We walked out to the start of the causeway crossing and camped beside the sea.
 I later realised this is National Trust land and we shouldn’t have camped here, so I was lucky I had followed My 11 Wild Camping Rules.

 It hadn’t been a perfectly flat campsite.
-I had been up in the night to preposition my sleep mat a few times because it was sliding down the slope.
+I had been up in the night to reposition my sleeping mat a few times because it was sliding down the slope.
 Apart from that we all slept well and woke to another glorious day.
-I lay awake for an hour or two in my sleeping bag and down jacket with the tent doors open, watching the sun come up and listening to the sea and watching it get light.
+I lay awake for an hour or so in my sleeping bag and down jacket with the tent doors open, listening to the sea and watching it get light.
 A great start to the day.

 We packed up the frozen tents and set off along the coast path knowing we were now on our return leg back to the car.
 Our route stayed by the sea all day and we had perfect walking weather.